Metal Edge

 Metal Edge was a magazine covering heavy metal music published by Zenbu Media.
 The magazine was founded in the summer of 1985, during the height of glam metal's success.
-Zenbu Media acquired Metal Edge in February 2007.

-Both Metal Edge and its sister publication, Metal Maniacs, ceased operations in 2009.
+While its sister publication, Metal Maniacs focused more on extreme subgenres of heavy metal such as thrash metal and death metal, Metal Edge focused more on glam metal and traditional heavy metal.
+The magazine was originally edited by Gerri Miller, and later by Paul Gargano.